zywallace/OOSE-project/hw5.md

+# Yu Zhao
+# JHED: yzhao86

-1. 1.
-If the code between the assignment to the temperate variable and the use of the temperate variable changed the value of the expression, this refactoring would fail.
+1. (1) If the code between the assignment to the temperate variable and the use of the temperate variable changed the value of the expression, this refactoring would fail.
    ```
    int quantity = 300;
    double itemPrice = 2.5;